North Shore Federation of Labor Returns from AFL-CIO Convention with Clear Mandate: Build Worker Power and Shape the Future of Work

 Workers deserve a seat at the table when new technologies are introduced.
 Workers must have the right to bargain over technological change.
 Human oversight must remain central in decisions affecting employment, health care, education, public safety, and public services.
 Creative workers must have their intellectual property protected.
 Innovation must serve people—not the other way around.

 Here in Northeast Ohio, we have an opportunity to lead.
-We call on elected officials, employers, educators, workforce organizations, faith leaders, and community stakeholders to join workers in a serious conversation about the future of artificial intelligence and the future of work.
+We call on elected officials, employers, educators, faith leaders, and community stakeholders to join the Federation in a serious conversation about the future of artificial intelligence and the future of work.
 Together, we must ensure that technological progress strengthens worker dignity, protects jobs, respects intellectual property, and creates opportunities that are shared by all.

 The labor movement has faced transformational moments before.
 Workers fought to ensure that the Industrial Revolution did not come at the expense of human dignity.
 Workers secured workplace safety laws, retirement security, collective bargaining rights, and labor standards that helped build America's middle class.